d3/d3-color/README.md

 # d3-color

 Color spaces!
-RGB, HSL, Lab and HCL (Lch).
+RGB, HSL, Cubehelix, Lab and HCL (Lch).

 Even though your browser understands a lot about colors, it doesn’t offer much help in manipulating colors through JavaScript.
-This module provides representations for various color spaces, including [RGB](https://en.wikipedia.org/wiki/RGB_color_model), [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV), [Lab (CIELAB) and HCL (CIELCH)](https://en.wikipedia.org/wiki/Lab_color_space#CIELAB), allowing specification, interpolation, conversion and manipulation (such as making colors brighter or darker).
+This module provides representations for various color spaces, including [RGB](https://en.wikipedia.org/wiki/RGB_color_model), [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV), [Cubehelix](https://www.mrao.cam.ac.uk/~dag/CUBEHELIX/), [Lab (CIELAB) and HCL (CIELCH)](https://en.wikipedia.org/wiki/Lab_color_space#CIELAB), allowing specification, interpolation, conversion and manipulation (such as making colors brighter or darker).

 Changes from D3 3.x:

+* A new [cubehelix](#cubehelix) color space!

 * A new color method parses the specified string according to [CSS Color Module Level 3](http://www.w3.org/TR/css3-color/#colorunits) and returns the corresponding color in its color space.
 For HSL color values, this is the HSL color space; for other values, the RGB color space is used.
 This method correctly parses RGB colors with percentages (e.g., `rgb(30%,40%,50%)`).
 Decimal values where integers are required are no longer allowed (e.g., `rgb(100.5,0,0)` is not a valid color).